 However, the CIE Luminosity curve used in the Lumens measurement applies to light sources designed to produce light for human vision, not to agricultural/plant lights!
 Thus the Lumens figure, when applied to plant-lights, can be very misleading and/or deceptive.

-The graph (right) shows the 1951 CIE Photopic curve (green line) overlaid on the PAR curve (dashed dark blue line), the McCree curve (dashed purple line) and the plant absorption peaks (dashed vertical lines).
-You will note that CIE curve has its peak around 550nm.
-The the PAR curve is almost opposite with its lowest point at 555nm and it's peak around 440nm.
+The graph (right) shows the 1951 CIE Photopic luminosity curve (green line) overlaid onto the McCree curve (dashed purple line) and the plant absorption peaks (dashed vertical lines.